 423 Graham Rd, Spartanburg, SC 29303

-Not far from downtown Spartanburg, this greenway offers 1.6 miles of walking trails.
+Not far from downtown Spartanburg, the Upper Chinquapin Greenway offers 1.6 miles of walking trails.
 Not only is it the home to a rare plant – the dwarf heartleaf – it also has a diverse stand of ferns and hardwoods!
 If you’re in the mood for a quiet walk in an urban setting that highlights Chinquapin Creek, you’ll love this Greenway!

-Would the kids like to earn cool prizes when they hike?
-Learn how they can with our article on the Kids In Parks Program.
+Would your kids like to earn cool prizes when they hike?
+Learn how with our article on the Kids In Parks Program.

 Where do you like to hike in cooler weather?